evilsysadmin/kube-devenv/README.md

 * Otherwise run make run , which will deploy your app in your cluster, without live reload.

-* A single ingress host is created , for "test.com".
-You can test it with
+* A single ingress host is created , for "test.com". /etc/hosts updates ara automatically managed from makefile.

+  So you can test it with

-$ curl -H 'Host: test.com' localhost
+$ curl test.com

 * delete your local cluster with make delete-k3d